torvalds/linux/Documentation/PCI/pciebus-howto.rst

 Enabling Service Driver Support
 -------------------------------

-PCI device drivers are implemented based on Linux Device Driver Model.
+PCI device drivers are implemented based on GNU/Linux Device Driver Model.
 All service drivers are PCI device drivers.
 As discussed above, it is impossible to load any service driver once the kernel has loaded the PCI Express Port Bus Driver.
 To meet the PCI Express Port Bus Driver